apache/druid/docs/tutorials/tutorial-compaction.md

 bin/post-index-task --file quickstart/tutorial/compaction-day-granularity.json --url http://localhost:8081
 ```

 It takes some time before the Coordinator marks the old input segments as unused, so you may see an intermediate state with 25 total segments.
-Eventually, there only one DAY granularity segment remains:
+Eventually, only one DAY granularity segment remains:

 ![Compacted segments day granularity 1](../assets/tutorial-compaction-07.png "Compacted segments day granularity 1")